-- This drawing is for reference only. - Final design for construction for must be prepared by a registered Professional Engineer using the actual conditions of the proposed site. - Final wall design for considered that internal and external drainage and shall be evaluated by the Professional Engineer who is responsible for the - wall design. - Block size and placement shown are for reference only Individual Belvedere blocks will vary with installation pattern.
+- This drawing is for reference only. - Final design for construction must be prepared by a registered Professional Engineer using the actual conditions of the proposed site. - Final wall design must address both internal and external drainage and shall be evaluated by the Professional Engineer who is responsible for the wall design. - Block size and placement shown are for reference only.
+Individual Belvedere blocks will vary with installation pattern.

-FREESTANDING WALL
+TYPICAL FREESTANDING WALL CONSTRUCTION DETAILS